zorrosword/finite-monkey-engine/README.md

 ## 💡 Implementation Tips

-- Progress automatically saved per scan
+- Progress automatically saved for each scan
-- claude-3.5-sonnet offers best performance in scanning compared to other models
+- Claude-3.5-Sonnet provides best performance for scanning compared to other models
-- deepseek-R1 offers best performance in confirmation compared to other models
+- DeepSeek provides best performance for confirmation compared to other models
-- 10 iterations for medium projects take about 4 hours
+- 10 iterations for medium-sized projects takes about 4 hours
 - Results include detailed categorization
+- Supports fine-grained common project checklist with individual questioning mode
+- Configurable confirmation rounds and queries per round
+- Flexible thread control with separate settings for scanning and confirmation phases

 ## 📝 License